40 Specific Member Engagement Tactics Any Organization Can Use

 If you've been checking off most of the items in this article, chances are you're already in the loop about what your members are up to.
 So why not take the opportunity to celebrate the exceptional ones?
 Bestow the title of "Member of the Year," establish a prestigious Member Hall of Fame, or even retire their member number in the illustrious rafters of your office.
 The possibilities are endless!

 The point, as it is with most of these, is finding and rewarding your ideal member, and setting them as an example of what other members should aspire to be.

 Put Forth a Sustained Effort

-These 40 ideas cover a lot of ground, but just about any organization can put them into action.
-Yes, they take effort and sometimes funds, but the end result is perhaps the most valuable asset a membership organization can have: an engaged, loyal advocate who cares as much about the organization as the Founder and President.
+These 40 engagement tactics cover a ton of ground, and any organization can totally put them into action to guide each and every member up the ladder of engagement.
+Sure, they require some effort and maybe even a little cash, but the end result is like striking gold for a membership organization: an engaged, loyal advocate who cares about the organization as much as the Founder and President.

-Whether you use these ideas or not, know that the effort is worth it.
-Better member relationships are always worth it.
+Whether you decide to implement one of these ideas or not, just remember that the effort is totally worth it.
+Building better member relationships is always a slam dunk.

 We've said it many times before, and we'll say it again here: no organization has ever been worse off for trying to be more empathetic to their members' goals.

 But it all comes down to this: don't be a quitter!
 Building momentum takes time and energy, and getting involved requires some serious passion.
 So don't throw in the towel after a few measly social media posts or a short stint of blogging.
 Keep pushing forward and improving.
 Trust me, all your hard work will eventually pay off.

 Organizational involvement usually starts off small, but as members begin to recognize the personal value they gain from your organization, they'll start investing more of themselves into it.
 Some may even step up and become volunteers or board members.
 Others may not go that far, but they'll still renew their membership every year and occasionally take small steps to help grow and strengthen the organization.